feili3000/Java-EE-8-tutorial-examples-comment-and-rebuild/README.md

 Most people learn Java EE programming from Java EE tutorial examples, me too.
 Now I want to dig deeper into them, one by one.
-I will make some analysis, comments, fix some bugs, and rebuild them.
+I will make some analysis, comments, fix some bugs, make some suggestions and rebuild them.

 I will not provide any runnable projects, whatever NetBeans or Eclipse.
 Instead I provide the rebuild script and YouTube video.
 You can watch my YouTube video and rebuild by following the script step by step, copy/paste.